Yanda-Meng/Yanda-Meng.github.io/_pages/cv.md

 Talks
 ======
++ May, 2023, I gave a talk at the 1st AI in Healthcare Workshop at the University of Portsmouth, School of Computing.
+Thanks for [Dr. Dongxu Gao](https://www.port.ac.uk/about-us/structure-and-governance/our-people/our-staff/dongxu-gao)’s invitation.
 + Nov, 2022, I gave a [talk](https://sz.ustc.edu.cn/xwgg_show/993.html) at the **2nd Dushu (独墅) Youth Academic Forum** at Suzhou Institute For Advanced Research, University of Science and Technology of China (中科大苏州高研院).
 Thanks for [Prof. S.Kevin Zhou](http://miraclelab.site/?page_id=149)'s invitation.
 + Sep, 2022, I gave a [talk](https://imed.nimte.ac.cn/view-25467.html) at the **5th Belt and Road （一带一路）Forum for Young World Scholars** at the Cixi Institute of Biomedical Engineering, Chinese Academy of Sciences （中科院慈溪医工所）.
-Thanks for [Prof. Yitian Zhao](https://ytianzhao.github.io/)'s invitation!
+Thanks for [Prof. Yitian Zhao](https://ytianzhao.github.io/)'s invitation.

 Academic Services